Download our useful GDPR checklist

-The GDPR comes in to force in just over 9 months’ time.
-Fines will be split in to a two-tiered sanction regime.
-It’s been reported that smaller incidents will be subject to a maximum fine of 2% of the businesses turnover or €10 million – whichever is the larger amount.
+The GDPR is now in play and fines are split in to a two-tiered sanction regime.
+Smaller incidents will be subject to a maximum fine of 2% of the businesses turnover or €10 million – whichever is the larger amount.
 More severe breaches of the GDPR could be fined up to a 4% of annual €20 million.

 In 2016, TalkTalk was fined £400,000 due to the data breach of 157,000 customers personal data as reported by The BBC.
 The ICO reported that the fine was due to the TV, Broadband and Telecoms giant failing to implement basic cyber security measures making it too easy for the cyber criminals to access the data.

 To put this in perspective, if this fine had occurred with the new GDPR set up, Talk Talk would have been fined £59 million for the Security Breach as reported by The Register.
 Following the breach SC Media reported that TalkTalk lost 250,000 customers and their share in the home services market fell by 4.4%.
 TalkTalk is now known for being the cheapest fibre broadband providers, a price based strategy thought to be implemented in order to gain back the trust of its customers.